XxSlaDoidoxX/Engine-test/README.md

 This is not malware it just downloads the .dll engine.
 The source code is in the repo and you can compile it in Visual Studio yourself if you want to.

+Downloaded DLL is only compatible with x64 systems.

 Dependencies: Desktop Development with C++ (And Windows SDK 10.2261+)

 NuGet Packages: